monicagiraldochica/bash_tutorial/content9.md

 "B11133232" "Group1" "456" "MissingData";
 ```

-**Example 3:** Concatenate all the columns of file2.txt and file4.txt Use a newline character (\n) as separator between the columns of one file and the other.
+**Example 3:** Concatenate all the columns of `file2.txt` and file4.txt Use a newline character as separator between the columns of one file and the other.

 As a result, the two files will be interlined.
-In the output you will have the first line of file2.txt followed by the first line of file4.txt, followed by the second line of file2.txt, then the second line of file4.txt. etc.
+In the output you will have the first line of `file2.txt` followed by the first line of `file4.txt`, followed by the second line of `file2.txt`, then the second line of `file4.txt`, etc.

 ```bash
 $ paste -d '\n' file2.txt file4.txt